 The lightweight lotions you used on your body in the summer may not be rich enough help counteract winter’s drying effects.
 Lotions have more water than creams.
 Reach for a winter moisturizer that is a mix of humectants and emollients.

-Humectants are lightweight molecules; they include glycerine, urea, sorbital, and hyaluronic acid.
-They work by attracting water to the epidermis, the outer layer of the skin.
+Humectants are lightweight molecules; they include glycerine, urea, sorbitol, and hyaluronic acid.
+They work by attracting and retaining water the epidermis, the outer layer of the skin.
 If you have oily skin, choose lotions with more humectants listed within the top ingredients on the ingredients list.

 Emollient-based formulas, such as balms and butters, are heavier formulas.
 They form an invisible protective layer on top of the epidermis, protecting it from water loss, the elements and potential allergens.
 They include shea butter, mineral oil, lanolin, and petroleum.

 Dermatologist Dr. Lisa Kellett recommends thick emollient creams for very dry skin and intolerant skin types.
 And she stresses to always apply moisturizer when your skin is still damp to lock in more moisture.
 “Because the top layer of the skin changes its properties to hold water, it’s more permeable to the product when wet,” explains our skin doc.